Ayman Sawaf: Career

-Sawaf claims to be a creator of Emotional Literacy (EL), the foundation of Social Emotional Learning (SEL).
-He also claims to be a pioneer of Emotional Intelligence (EQ), and a co-creator of the Four Cornerstone Model.
+Sawaf claimed to be a creator of the concept of emotional literacy (EL) as the foundation of social and emotional learning (SEL).
+He also claimed to be a pioneer of emotional intelligence (EQ), and a co-creator of the Four Cornerstone Model.

-Sawaf is a founder of Nouran Lighting, Enchanté Entertainment, Real Music, Wholelife, and Aytopia.
-Sawaf provides consulting services to international businesses and makes speeches worldwide.
-He has spoken on Emotional Intelligence at conferences in the US, Mexico, South Africa, and Egypt.
+Sawaf was a founder of Nouran Lighting, Enchanté Entertainment, Real Music, Wholelife, and Aytopia.
+Sawaf provided consulting services to international businesses and made speeches worldwide.
+He spoke on emotional intelligence at conferences in the US, Mexico, South Africa, and Egypt.